densechen/AReLU/README.md

 python -m visdom.server &
 ```

-New, you can click [here](http://localhost:8097/) to check your training loss and testing accuracy while runtime.
+Now, you can click [here](http://localhost:8097/) to check your training loss and testing accuracy while runtime.

 ![visdom](pictures/visdom.png)